cap-js/docs/get-started/index.md

 ## Starting Projects

-- Use `cds init` to start a CAP project, and then open it in VSCode:
+- Use `cds init` to start a CAP project, and then open it in VS Code:

    ```sh
    cds init bookshop